Here’s some research that I did recently on Cataplex® B and serotonin:

 When sugars are metabolized by the body, they form Pyruvic acid.
 If sufficient oxygen is available, pyruvic acid is then broken down through the Kreb’s or Citric Acid cycle to create energy.

-If there isn’t enough oxygen is available, instead of creating energy, Pyruvic Acid creates an excess of lactic the acid or acidosis.
+If there isn’t enough oxygen is available, instead of creating energy, Pyruvic Acid creates an excess of lactic acid or acidosis.
 Thiamine is a critical piece to increase oxygen utilization in the body.

 Symptoms associated with excess lactic acid –not surprisingly, are the same as what we’ve been talking about with thiamine deficiency.